exoplatform/exo-documentation/docs/PersonalApplications.rst

  * :ref:`Accepting/Denying a connection request <Accept-Deny-Connection-Request>`
  * :ref:`Disconnecting from your contacts <Disconnect-Contact>`

-To build your connections, you first need to click the humberger menu on the side navigation bar and select **People**.
+To build your connections, you first need to click the hamburger menu on the side navigation bar and select **People**.

 |PEOPLE1|